Market Sector Update

 needs, risk tolerance and time horizon.
 Past performance is not a guarantee of future results.

+directly in an index.
 All information is based on Class I shares.

 involves additional risks, including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These risks are magnified in